 How long do you spend on this step?

-Also, if you don’t happen to find a couple of days to dedicate time to this step, then keep doing your diary entries till you find time.
+Also, if you don’t happen to find a couple of days to dedicate time to this step, then keep doing your diary entries till you find the time.

 Step 3.
-Pick The Smallest Devil
+Pick Out The Tiniest Devil

 This is the third move — pick out the least troubling wiggly and throw it away.